chrisnoonan98675/site/xl-release/how-to/configure-the-archive-database.markdown

 * The JDBC connection URL should explicitly include the encoding as a URL parameter (`characterEncoding=UTF-8`)

 For more information, refer to [Character Sets and Collations in General](https://dev.mysql.com/doc/refman/5.5/en/charset-general.html).

+## Failover configuration

+If you store the XL Release repository in a [database](/xl-release/how-to/configure-the-xl-release-repository-in-a-database.html#using-a-database), you can set up a failover configuration as described in [Configure failover for XL Release](/xl-release/how-to/configure-failover.html).